Vovoman/Homework/README.md

 # Homework
-# just playing javascript and Html 5
+# just playing  with javascript and Html 5